OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

 ### Launch a standalone connector

-To launch standalone connector, you can use the `docker-compose.yml` file of the connector itself.
+To launch a standalone connector, you can use the `docker-compose.yml` file of the connector itself.
 Just download the latest [release](https://github.com/OpenCTI-Platform/connectors/releases) and start the connector:

 ```
 $ wget https://github.com/OpenCTI-Platform/connectors/archive/{RELEASE_VERSION}.zip